 Ideally, antiseptics and disinfectants should have a broad spectrum and potent germicidal activity, with rapid onset and long-lasting effect.
+They should not be prone to development of resistance in target microorganisms.
 They should withstand a range of environmental factors (eg, pH, temperature, humidity) and must retain activity even in the presence of pus, necrotic tissue, soil, and other organic material.
 High lipid solubility and good dispersibility increase their effectiveness.
 Antiseptic preparations should not be toxic to the host tissues and should not impair healing.
 Disinfectants should be nondestructive to applied surfaces.
+They should be readily biodegradable, not accumulate in the environment, or react with other chemicals to produce toxic residues.
 Offensive odor, color, and staining properties should be absent or minimal.

 Most of these compounds exert their antimicrobial effect by denaturation of intracellular protein, alteration of cellular membranes (often through extraction of membrane lipids), or enzyme inhibition.
 Although most classes of antiseptics and disinfectants have been in use for decades, the emergence of microbial resistance to some agents, especially in the hospital environment, has led to continued research into the development of new compounds.